 The BC in Parma program offers two tracks based on Italian language proficiency.
 Students who have below an Intermediate II level of Italian participate in the Istituto Dante Alighieri track, while those students who have a level of Intermediate II Italian or above will participate in the University of Parma track.
 More details are available in the program presentation at this link

 .
-Both program tracks will start the semester in Florence, where you will meet the on site coordinators and begin the Art History course.
+Both program tracks will start the semester in Florence, where you will meet the BC resident directors and begin the Art History course.
 Fall semester students will stay in Florence for three weeks and Spring semester students will stay for two weeks.
 At the end of the stay in Florence a private bus will pick the group up and transport you together to Parma.

 Strada Dell'Universita, 12